 And Superman??
 Er, he's Superman!
 He doesn't really need this team and boy, does he shows it!

 All in all, this sounds like the makings for a awesome comic movie, depicting the virtual "gods" of the entire superhero genre.
 Yet, it falls extremely flat almost from the jump.
 And with the comic-inspired source story-line this team was forced to play out, its even more amazing that this film didn't work better.

 Comic fans will no doubt see similarities between the film and the 2011 New 52 version launch of the Justice League comic.
 As in both film and comic, a villain from Apokolips (Steppenwolf/Darkseid) invades Earth in a takeover attempt.
 From this point, the changes are minimally different.

 In the comic version, the team are all relatively young and new to their careers.
 They just "kinda" come together to repel Darkseid.
-But from the start, they do so as a team - disgruntled, but a team, none the less.
-As before stated - the film "Leaguers" form a "team-up" of convience - not a team.
+But from the start, they do so as a team - a very disgruntled one - but a team, none the less.
+As before stated, the film "Leaguers" seem to form only a "team-up" of convenience - not a team.

 This film League only excels at playing with legendary comic characters, who sorely lack the type enthusiasm which made their counterpart comic characters story so engaging.
 The directors got the look generally right.
-So how could they have a completely miss out on the characterization and story of such strong source material??
+So how could they have a completely missed out on the characterization and story originating from such strong source materials??

 Yes, the entire Marvel Universe is indirectly the bastard spawn of the Justice League.
 But, while the kids remain media darlings, the parent remains slightly out of touch.
 Unfortunate..